kevinsogo/compgen/docs_src/preparation.md

-This is a detailed guide on how to create a problem from scratch using this KompGen.
-Actually, not from scratch; let's assume you've already written the problem statement.
+This is a detailed guide on how to prepare a problem from scratch using this KompGen.

+Actually, not from scratch; this assumes you've already written the problem statement.
 This also assumes you've already read the README.

 # Introduction

+When perparing a problem, you usually write a bunch of different files which serve different purposes: generators, validators, checkers, etc. We will explain what those are shortly.

-Ideally, we will be writing everything in Python 3: generators, validators, checkers, etc. It's possible to use another language to write some of those parts; we will learn how to do so later on.
+Ideally, we will be writing everything in Python 3, although it's possible to use another language to write some of those parts; we will learn how to do so later on.

 ## Some restrictions

 Due to limitations in some of the online judges, we will have some restrictions/requirements in our Python code.
 Don't worry, there aren't a lot, and they are small.
+(Other languages are not affected, although that also means you won't be taking full advantage of this library.)

 - A notable restriction we have is with importing: